 Dead zones occur all over the world.
 The largest dead zone covers the entire bottom of the Baltic Sea, about the same size as California.
 Besides the Gulf, U.S. dead zones occur in the Chesapeake Bay and off the coast of Oregon.

 The Gulf Dead Zone is the largest in the United States and second largest in the world.
 The largest Gulf Dead Zone occurred in 2017, encompassing 8,776 square miles.
 The smallest measured 15 square miles in 1988.
-The average size of the dead zone over the past five years has been about 5,770 square miles.
+As of 2020, the five-year average size of the dead zone has been approximately 5,400 square miles.

 The Annual Hypoxia Survey

 The Gulf Dead Zone forms each summer off the coast of Louisiana and Texas, threatening the ecosystem that supports valuable commercial and recreational Gulf fisheries.
 The Mississippi River is the drainage basin for 41% of the contiguous United States, with the Gulf the final destination.
 The river carries nutrient pollution from agriculture, industry, and cities.
 Summer’s warmer temperatures and calm seas prevent freshwater from the Mississippi from mixing with Gulf water and circulating oxygen throughout the water column.
-Oxygen-rich water doesn’t reach the seafloor, causing a hypoxic zone to form.
+Hypoxic waters form in the bottom waters as excess nutrient loading from the river promotes algal overgrowth that leads to eutrophication at the surface.
+When the algae die and decompose, oxygen is consumed, resulting in low levels of oxygen in the waters.
+The seasonal prevention of mixing causes oxygen-rich waters not to reach the seafloor, resulting in the formation of the hypoxic zone.

-Each year from early June through mid-July, as part of the combined state/federal Southeast Area Monitoring and Assessment Program, scientists aboard the NOAA Research Vessel Oregon II measure dissolved oxygen and other water quality variables using CTDs, instruments that gauge conductivity (salinity), temperature, and depth.
-On the continental shelf from Texas to northwest Florida, CTDs retrieve data near the seafloor.
-Every one to three days, they transmit the data to NCEI scientists at Stennis Space Center in Mississippi.
+The Gulf of Mexico Hypoxia Watch evolved as a cooperative project of NCEI, NOAA Fisheries, and the NOAA CoastWatch–Caribbean/Gulf of Mexico–Regional Node.
+Each year from early June through mid-July, as part of the combined state/federal/university Southeast Area Monitoring and Assessment Program, scientists aboard the NOAA Research Vessel Oregon II measure dissolved oxygen and other water quality variables using CTDs (instruments that gauge conductivity [salinity], temperature, and depth) on the continental shelf from Texas to northwest Florida.
+Every one to three days, the ship transmits the data to NCEI scientists at Stennis Space Center in Mississippi.
 NCEI uses the data collected during the survey to create near-real-time bottom dissolved oxygen contour maps and environmental profiles that are publicly available online, usually the same business day as the data are received by NCEI.

 How Hypoxia Watch Helps

 The environmental data gathered during the annual cruises help scientists understand the effects of the physical environment on fish and other marine organisms.
 Hypoxia Watch offers the first look at the season’s hypoxia conditions and provides critical information for management of the hypoxic zone in the Gulf.
-Users access the data in two main ways—either directly from the Hypoxia Watch website through contour maps and the underlying dissolved oxygen data, or through forecast and management models, into which dissolved oxygen data from Hypoxia Watch are input.
+Users access the data in two main ways—either directly from the Hypoxia Watch website through contour maps and the underlying dissolved oxygen data, or through forecast and management models, created with dissolved oxygen data from Hypoxia Watch.